No-Agent-2990/wrecker/README.md

 ### Slide

 Remove and blobs and bumps with sharp knife.
 Clean out any crud in tube with 1/4" drill.
+Put a drop of glue in the pockets, then push magnets into each pocket.
+Remove any excess glue.

 ### Pinion